 Cobb’s team wrestles with the fact that complex ideas must be reduced to their simplest form for inception to occur meaningfully – the seed of the idea must be allowed to germinate inside of the dreamer’s mind for it to fully stick.
 This fact gets to the fundamental question of communication, of transmitting ideas to another mind, which is one of the central themes of the movie.
 In fact, Inception is an extension of themes Nolan explored in The Prestige, in which he conveyed his obsession with the creative process.
-Like The Prestige, Inception is a movie about filmmaking.
 The dream-architects in Inception, as well as filmmakers like Nolan and his crew, are tasked with communicating pure ideas with as much resolution and verisimilitude as they can muster.

 Cobb describes ideas as viruses, which are resilient, contagious, and have the ability to infect.
 Nolan acknowledges the communicable and memetic nature of such ideas.
 When handling pure ideas, he recognizes, it is crucial to maintain the illusion of its method of delivery.
 Both dream-architects and filmmakers design sets, costumes, finance, direct, assume identities, choreograph, and obfuscate in order to best maintain this illusion.
 Preserving the suspension of disbelief within each dream-level, as well as in a movie theatre, is of utmost importance to implanting an enduring idea into the mind of an audience.